thepassle/generic-components/README.md

 A collection of generic web components with a focus on:

 - 🚹 Accessibility
-- 🏗 Ease of use
+- 🏗 Ease to use
-- 🍨 White-label
-- 📦 Zero dependencies
+- 🎨 Easy to style

 ## Goal

 The goal of this project is to create a common library of generic web components, that are accessible, framework agnostic, easy to style, and easy to consume.

+All components in these repo extend from HTMLElement and dont use any libraries or framework.

-The components in this repo are _white-label_.
-In short, this means they're ugly.
-But you can think of these components like using a native `<button>` element, you get all the functionality, and accessibility, keyboard nav, etc for free, you just have to style the button to your liking.
+You can think of these components like using a native `<button>` element, you get all the functionality, and accessibility, keyboard nav, etc for free, you just have to style the button to your liking.

 ## Usage